 Gem lettuce is sold in packs of 6 so 1 package serves 2-4 people.
 Top with fresh herbs or crumbled feta if you are not vegan.

-- 1 – 2 packages of gem lettuce rinsed and sliced in half lengthwise
+- 1 – 2 packages of gem lettuce rinsed and sliced in half lengthwise (look for it in the pre-packaged lettuce section)

 - 1 package of cherry or grape tomatoes (get the best you can find) washed and sliced lengthwise